julienw/dollardom/README.md

 FAQ
 ---

+### Which version to download ?
+$dom.dev.js is always the most up to date version.
+It is currently facing big changes, especially in its Internet Explorer support, but should work.
+Please report any bug you find.

+I'll try to keep $dom.min.js (minified with uglifyjs) in sync but take attention to the timestamp to be sure.

 ### Why ?
 I used $dom in a project and wanted to fix one bug.
 Moreover Keith Clark stopped maintaining this code and I felt it is still useful nowadays.